 Dyslexia Scotland wants to respect your privacy and to protect any personal information that you give to us.
-This policy is made in order to comply with the provisions of the Data Protection Act 1998 and the General Data Protection Regulation (GDPR) from 25 May 2018.
+This policy is made in order to comply with the provisions of the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 It will tell you how Dyslexia Scotland will use any personal information that we collect from you.

 How do we collect information?

 We only collect information about you if we have a reason to do so – for example to provide our services, to communicate with you or to make our services better.
 If you are 13 years old or under, please get your parent/carer/guardian's permission before you give us any personal information about yourself.

 We collect personal information about you if and when you provide information to us.

 - when you enquire about services or events we run

 - when you register with us to take part in an event or competition